padpadpadpad/rTPC/README.md

-The idea behind **rTPC** is to make fitting thermal performance curves easier, to provide workflows and examples of fitting TPCs without saying which models work best.
+The idea behind **rTPC** is to make fitting thermal performance curves easier, to provide workflows and examples of fitting TPCs without saying which model works best.
 Which model and which workflow is “best” is going to be down to the question that is being asked.
-Throughout the vignettes, *Things to consider* sections give ideas of what need to be considered about *before* the analysis takes place.
+Throughout the vignettes, *Things to consider* sections give some key considerations about what to consider *before* and *during* the analysis.

 When developing **rTPC**, we made a conscious decision not to repeat code and methods that are already optimised and available in the R